pk00749/terraform-documentor/modules/vpc/README.md

 | <a name="output_vpc_arn"></a> [vpc\_arn](#output\_vpc\_arn) | VPC 的 ARN |
 | <a name="output_vpc_cidr_block"></a> [vpc\_cidr\_block](#output\_vpc\_cidr\_block) | VPC 的 CIDR 块 |
 | <a name="output_vpc_id"></a> [vpc\_id](#output\_vpc\_id) | VPC 的 ID |

+## Notes

+Please ensure that you have configured the Terraform environment before using this module.
 <!-- END_TF_DOCS -->